lz444/karabiner-mappings/README.md

 A description of each file follows below.

+###vk\_apps.xml
+Virtual Key definitions not provided by Karabiner for launching apps.

 ###omnikey\_asterisk.xml
 The old Northgate OmniKey keyboard had an asterisk between the right Ctrl and Alt keys.
 These are mappings to simulate the asterisk with other